charlesreid1/charlesreid1.github.io/pelican/content/python-context-managers.md

 Most of the code that comes before this API call is processing the flags provided by the user.
-We want to have the flexibility to print to stdout while processing flags, before we get to the snakemake API call; and we want those messages to be kept separate from the dag output.
+We want to have the flexibility to print to stdout while processing flags, before we get to the Snakemake API call; and we want those messages to be kept separate from the dag output.

 In other words, we only want to capture output to stdout between